jorin-vogel/Noob-Python-GTK/README.md

 * and Vokabeltrainer provides really basic functionality to learn a language (in this case German -> English)

+- UI with Glade (GTK)
+- Programming with Python 2.6

+--

 There is nothing special about this projects.
 The only reason you can find them here is that I want to be able to look back in the future and laugh about the way I were programming back then.